Medical information

 • likely duration of any physical or mental restrictions or limitations following their return to work

-The employee, the employer, and trade union (if there is one) all must cooperate in the accommodation process.
+The employee, the employer, and trade union (if there is one) must all cooperate in the accommodation process.
 An employee cannot refuse a reasonable solution just because they prefer a different kind of accommodation.

 Limits with medical information